-- a) Formative Assessment The faculty member, in fulfilling his/her role of direct supervision of students during practicum rotation, shall assess students' learning through observation, questioning of students in relation to the learning objectives, making adjustments to the learning opportunities and providing timely feedback to students.
-Additionally, students' learning shall be assessed formatively using assignments in the SimChart (Electronic Health Records), Shadow Health (Clinical Simulation), and Virtual Clinical Excursion (Clinical Simulation) learning resources. - b) Summative Assessment - Summative assessment/evaluation of students' learning in the practicum component of a course shall be based on a consistent pattern of achievement of course and/or level (program curriculum) objectives.
+- b) Summative Assessment Summative assessment/evaluation of students' learning in the clinical practicum component of a nursing course shall be based on a consistent pattern of achievement of course and/or level (program curriculum) objectives.
 The clinical faculty shall use a "Practicum Evaluation Tool" to evaluate students' performance at mid-practicum rotation and at the end of the practicum rotation.
 At the completion of the practicum experience, each student shall be awarded a "Pass" or "Fail" grade based on how he or she performed based on the "Practicum Evaluation Tool".
-Failing the practicum component of a course shall automatically result in failure of the entire course (irrespective of the student's grade in the didactic component of the course). - c) Maintenance of Students Practicum Assessment/Evaluation Documentation The practicum faculty shall be responsible for the assessment/evaluation of student learning relative to the practicum objectives as well as the provision of all records of student assessment/evaluation to the Director of Nursing Education or designee for filing and secure maintenance against damage or loss.
+Failing the practicum component of a course shall automatically result in failure of the entire course (irrespective of the student's grade in the didactic component of the course). - c) Maintenance of Students Practicum Assessment/Evaluation Documentation The practicum faculty shall be responsible for the assessment/evaluation of student learning relative to the practicum objectives as well as the provision of all records of student assessment/evaluation to the Nursing Education Unit Support Staff for filing and secure maintenance against damage or loss.